bh-premnath-git/innoverpaymentservice/README.md

 - `make db-shell` – Open an interactive CockroachDB SQL shell inside the `cockroach1` container.
 - `make redis-cli` – Launch the Redis CLI authenticated with the configured password.
 - `make kafka-topics` – List Redpanda (Kafka) topics through `rpk`.
+- `make publish-apis` – Automatically publish all APIs to WSO2 API Manager from `wso2/api-config.yaml`.

 If you need direct access to a service container, use `docker compose exec <service> bash` and note that each heartbeat script runs in the foreground printing `[tick n] alive` messages.